-Acute cases strike quickly.
-Symptoms may range from mildly uncomfortable to life-threatening.
-Mild attacks typically last a few days, Dr. Chahal says.
+If you have an acute case, your symptoms may range from mildly uncomfortable to life-threatening.
+Mild attacks typically last a few days.

 Moderate to severe attack of pancreatitis may cause:

 Chronic pancreatitis, however, is a result of progressive, long-lasting inflammation.
-It can develop after you have an acute attack.
-Over time, symptoms may include:
+It can develop after you have an acute attack and over time, symptoms may include:

 “The disease of the pancreas has significant impact on your quality of life,” she says.
-“Successful management will involve multi-specialist care, including behavioral and lifestyle modification,” Dr. Chahal says.
+“Successful management will involve multi-specialist care, including behavioral and lifestyle modification.”

-If your pancreatitis is causing you mild to moderate pain, over-the-counter pain medications (acetaminophen or ibuprofen) taken over the short term may help.
+If your pancreatitis is causing you mild to moderate pain, over-the-counter pain medications like acetaminophen or ibuprofen taken over the short term may help.

-If you’ve had an acute attack, you often can help avoid recurrence with behavioral changes and use medication as needed.
-But in some cases, further endoscopic procedures (Endoscopic Ultrasound, ERCP) or surgery also is necessary.
+If you’ve had an acute attack, avoid it coming back by starting with medication and behavioral changes.
+In some cases, further endoscopic procedures like an endoscopic utrasound (ERCP) or surgery is necessary.

-Ultimately, Dr. Chahal says, managing the condition often requires both medical, endoscopic, surgical and personal changes.
+Ultimately, managing the condition often requires both medical, endoscopic, surgical and personal changes.